Zmote/it-club-js-random-assignments/README.md

 # it-club-js-random-assignments
 You can fork this repository and use the already setup folders.
+The solution branch contains the solutions.
+As of right now, not all solutions are ready.
 ## Basic Exercises
 [Go To Basic Exercises HTML](http://htmlpreview.github.io/?https://github.com/Zmote/it-club-js-random-assignments/blob/solution/Basic/index.html)
 ## Intermediate Exercises